Starwish102/CYH-Code-Mental-Health-Tracker/README.md

 - CSV module to create a database
 - Kivy graphics library to create easy to use user-interfaces
 - Datetime module to keep track of past data, and archive entries

+Notes when using app:
+- After creating account close app and reopen, then login to the same account created.